 The city's annual Street Maintenance Improvement Program consists of three major categories:

 Each year, the city evaluates its street and selects cost-effective maintenance treatments to enhance and extend the useful life of the pavement.
 When a pavement is relatively in better condition, crackfill is applied to extend the life of the pavement and reduce spot repairs such as potholes.
 The Crackfill Program is a very cost effective program that helps maintain and extend the life of the city's streets.
 Crackfilling is performed each year on a number of city streets to prevent water from entering the pavement and reduce the spread of cracking.

 The program includes cleaning and sealing cracks, voids or joints in the street that are two inches (2") in width or less with either a fiber-reinforced asphalt cement product.

-For concerns, questions or special events that need to be coordinated, please call 630-454-2750 or contact Tim Grimm.
-Staff will get back to you during normal business hours Monday thru Friday, 7 a.m - 4 p.m.
+For concerns, questions or special events that need to be coordinated, please call 630-454-2750 or email Tim Grimm.
+Staff will get back to you during normal business hours Monday through Friday, 7 a.m to 4 p.m.

 - Between the hours of 4 p.m. to 7 a.m., for non-life threatening emergencies, please call the non-emergency police line at 630-454-2000.